firebolt-analytics/semantic-release-configs/README.md

 Every commit to the `main` or `master` branch will generate a new "stable" SemVer (e.g. `v1.2.3`).

-### dsp
+### brs

-This configuration stands for "dev-staging-production" and fits great for applications.
+This configuration stands for "beta-rc-stable" and fits great for applications.

 - Commits to the `main` or `master` branches will generate a new "beta" SemVer (e.g. `v1.2.3-beta.12`).
 - Commits to the `staging` branch will generate a new "rc" SemVer (e.g. `v1.2.3-rc.3`).